Licone7/Leclair-Engine/CONTRIBUTING.md

 - Make sure to list your name as an author when creating new files.
 - Write JavaDoc that is explanatory and easy to read.
 - Use comments; these make understanding the code easier for others.

+## Bug Reports and Feature Requests

+Creating new issues is essential to the engine's development.
+If something isn't working as you'd expect, open a new bug report.
+- Explain what you were expecting and what happened instead.
+- Give the steps in order to recreate the problem.
+- Include details about what OS you are using and what API versions you're using.

+Any extra information that may be useful is always helpful when writing a bug report.
+When creating a new feature request, describe in detail what the feature is you'd like the engine to have and why it'll contribute to the improvement of the engine.
+Issue templates are given for your assistance.